astrozoid2604/AirBnB_Data_Warehousing_System_Design/README.md

 # 1. Introduction
 Throughout the course of this project, I gained valuable insights on database management system and retrieval languages.
-In this opportunity, our group embarks on journey to implement a project to design database based on AirBnB dataset provided.
+In this opportunity, I embarks on journey to implement a project to design database based on AirBnB dataset provided.

 ---